 Secondly, the video SDK must guarantee conversational voice quality, including acoustic noise suppression, acoustic echo cancellation, and automatic gain control.
 These basic but important techniques ensure that you can hear voices that can almost replicate offline experiences.

 Thirdly, the video SDK must ensure critical user experience including low latency, smoothness, and high definition.
-If the latency is lower than 300ms, then you can feel no lagging and can speak naturally with other participants.
+If the latency is lower than 300ms, you can feel no lagging and speak naturally with other participants.
 An appropriate frame rate is important for smoothness.
 In terms of motion pictures, the frame rate is 24 FPS.
 The high-definition feature allows adjustments of video picture quality.
 A 720p resolution should provide acceptable video quality on a smartphone screen.
 However, the resolution must be adjusted to 1080p to ensure a quality user experience on a PC screen.

 Why Should We Need Alternatives to Twilio Video SDK